usha1506/project-pizza/README.md

 This little program will be executed without the neccesity of using DOM Elements or functions in order to enhance your knowledge, Readt to Start? - Click 'OK' to begin.`
 );
 ```

+A pop-up will appear on your screen with this message, inviting you to start your journey in a fun and interactive way.
+This is just the beginning of using JavaScript to make things happen on a webpage!